 As can be seen in the results of this clinical trial, high-dose soy lecithin improves fatigue in middle-aged women.
 It also exerts beneficial effects on diastolic blood pressure and cardio-ankle vascular index.

-By doing so, soy lecithin can contribute to lowering the risk of heart disease, such as high blood pressure, dyslipidemia, and diabetes.
-This is very important as studies have shown that women are at a higher risk of cardiovascular disease.1
+By doing so, soy lecithin can lower the risk of heart disease, such as high blood pressure, dyslipidemia, and diabetes.
+This is important as studies have shown that women are at a higher risk of cardiovascular disease.1

-Vigor-increasing effects of soy lecithin can benefit menopausal women in other ways, too.
-It will allow them to restore their energy levels naturally so that they can live the best of their potential throughout the menopausal transition.
+Vigor-increasing effects of soy lecithin can benefit menopausal women in numerous ways.
+Most importantly, it will allow them to choose natural solutions for their symptoms and restore their energy levels so that they can live up to their potential throughout the menopausal transition.

 - Nutrition Journal.
 (2018).
 Effect of soy lecithin on fatigue and menopausal symptoms in middle-aged women: a randomized, double-blind, placebo-controlled study.
 Retrieved March 17, 2021 from https://nutritionj.biomedcentral.com/articles/10.1186/s12937-018-0314-5